NaoyukiKanda/LibriSpeechMix/README.md

 }
 ```

-## When referring to this dataset, the following papers can be cited.
+## When referring to this dataset, one of the following papers may be cited.
 ```
 @inproceedings{kanda2020serialized,
   title={Serialized Output Training for End-to-End Overlapped Speech Recognition},